scie-nz/walden/README.md

    4
 (4 rows)

-Query 20210216_061509_00014_iymzc, FINISHED, 1 node
+Query 20220208_051155_00006_zfgnn, FINISHED, 1 node
-Splits: 17 total, 17 done (100.00%)
+Splits: 2 total, 2 done (100.00%)
-0.26 [4 rows, 0B] [15 rows/s, 0B/s]
+0.36 [4 rows, 250B] [11 rows/s, 691B/s]
 ```

-# Conclusions
+## Conclusions

 That's it, this is an easy way to get a small data lake working.
-Everything
+This is meant to be a fully functional starting point that can be expanded and customized to fit your needs.
-here is provided as-is, so your mileage may vary.
-Please report any bugs or
+Everything here is provided as-is, so your mileage may vary.
-issues and I will try to get to them.
+Please report any bugs or issues and we will try to get to them.

+## Other Notes/Reference

-# Building using Kaniko
+### Building images using Kaniko

+Cheat sheet for building images from within an existing cluster.
+This can also be done locally via the Docker CLI or similar.
 ```
 kubectl create secret -n walden docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=[your-docker-username] --docker-password=[your-docker-password] kubectl apply -f kube-build/templates/kaniko-devserver.yaml
 ```

+After building/pushing new release images, update the default `WALDEN_VERSION` in `kube/deploy.sh`.

+### Deploying with custom images

+Walden can be deployed with custom images from your registry/organization.

+1. Assign registry/org prefix (default `docker.io/scienz`): `export WALDEN_ORG=myregistry.example/myorg`
+2. (Optional) Assign tag suffixes (default current `YYYY.mm.dd`):
+    - Shared tag across images: `export WALDEN_TAG=1234`
+    - Individual image overrides: `export WALDEN_DEVSERVER_TAG=1234 WALDEN_METASTORE_TAG=2345 WALDEN_TRINO_TAG=3456`
+2. Build and push images: Run `docker/*/build.sh` and `docker/*/push.sh`
+3. Deploy environment using the images: Run `kube/deploy.sh`